-During that meeting, the Commission voted 5-0 to recommend approval to the City

-Council, with revisions to reduce the scope of Exhibit G (Reverse Setbacks).
+During that meeting, the Commission voted 5-0 to recommend approval to the City Council, with revisions to reduce the scope of Exhibit G (Reverse Setbacks).
 In the Planning Commission's recommendation to City Council, they provided a letter (included in the packet) containing findings of fact regarding their recommendation.

-Planning Commission's recommended modification is included as Proposed Amendment 5 (PC Recommendation of Revised Exhibit G).
+Planning Commission's recommended modification is included as Proposed

+Amendment 5 (PC Recommendation of Revised Exhibit G) (Not passed on 2/11/21).
 Council could adopt the Planning Commission's recommendation by an amendment to the proposed ordinance or consider the ordinance without reverse setbacks by striking Exhibit G entirely.